sadlil/go-avro-phonetic/README.md

 With Built in Rules:
 ```
 // Parse() tries to parse the given string
-// In case of any rule failure it throughs an erros
+// In case of failure it returns an erros
 text, err := avro.Parse("ami banglay gan gai")
 if err != nil {
     // Handle error